About Ticket to Work

 - ENs can continue to help you for almost five working years!
 The Ticket program is about building relationships and helping you find and maintain your career.
 This could include re-employment support, updating résumés and keeping you informed of ever-changing interview styles.

 As you can see, there are many reasons veterans should explore the Ticket program and receive the services they deserve.
-Check out this success story on Renate Merritt and the podcast on Employment Resources for Transitioning Veterans with Disabilities.
+Check out this success story on Renate and the podcast on Employment Resources for Transitioning Veterans with Disabilities.

 Thank you for your service!